imdreamrunner/browser-vue-loader/README.md

 ```

 The loader will realise that the string `vue` is not a valid URL, so
-if will search for the package use the [unpkg.com](https://unpkg.com/)
+it will search for the package use the [unpkg.com](https://unpkg.com/)
 CDN.
 The actual URL of the module will be resolved to
 `https://unpkg.com/vue@2.5.16/dist/vue.js`.